 Asset Group Service Life (Years)

-Natural gas gathering systems and processing facilities
+Natural gas gathering systems and processing facilities 15 to 25

-Office and miscellaneous equipment
+Office and miscellaneous equipment 3 to 7

-3 to 75

 Expenditures for maintenance and repairs are generally expensed as incurred.
 However, expenditures to refurbish (i.e., certain repair and maintenance expenses) assets that extend the useful lives or prevent environmental contamination are capitalized and depreciated over the remaining useful life of the asset.